Chinese foreign aid: Africa

 There is an African focus with about 45% of aid going to African countries in 2009, and a majority going to African countries in 2019.
 A report by AidData found that as of 2014 the majority of Chinese official development assistance went to Africa.
 The greatest recipients of Chinese aid in sub-Saharan Africa are, in descending order, Côte d'Ivoire, Ethiopia, Zimbabwe, Cameroon, Tanzania, Ghana, Mozambique, and Republic of Congo.

-In December 2015, at the Forum on China-Africa Cooperation (FOCAC) summit in Johannesburg, President Xi Jinping announced a package of "Ten Cooperation Plans" to be implemented over three years.
+In December 2015, at the Forum on China-Africa Cooperation (FOCAC) summit in Johannesburg, Chinese leader Xi Jinping announced a package of "Ten Cooperation Plans" to be implemented over three years.
 These included support for industrialization, agricultural modernization, infrastructure, financial cooperation, green development, trade and investment facilitation, poverty reduction, public health, cultural exchanges, and peace and security.

 In September 2018, during the FOCAC Beijing summit, China launched the "Eight Major Initiatives" to be carried out in the subsequent three years and beyond.
 These focused on industrial development, infrastructure connectivity, trade facilitation, green growth, capacity building, health, civilian exchanges, and security cooperation.

 In June 2020, at the Extraordinary China-Africa Summit on Solidarity Against COVID-19, China reaffirmed its commitment to support African countries' pandemic response and pledged to prioritize cooperation in public health, economic recovery, and improving livelihoods.
 The summit emphasized building a closer China-Africa community with a shared future.

 In response to health crises such as Ebola, yellow fever, Zika virus, and plague, China provided emergency humanitarian aid to affected countries.
 Following the Ebola outbreak in West Africa, China delivered five rounds of assistance totaling $120 million to 13 African countries, deployed nearly 1,200 medical personnel and public health experts, and supported the treatment and testing of thousands of cases.
 China also constructed laboratories and treatment centers, including a hospital in Liberia completed in just over 20 days.
 The China-Sierra Leone laboratory was later designated as a national reference lab and biosafety training center by the Sierra Leonean government.

 In August 2022, the Ministry of Foreign Affairs of the People's Republic of China announced that it would forgive 23 interest-free loans that matured at the end of 2021 to 17 unspecified African countries.